sphaero/NatNet2OSCbridge/README.md

 ## Feature overview

+##### Natnet to OSC translation
 The NatNet2OSCbridge decodes a NatNet stream from Motive into OSC, which it can then send to clients.
 Clients are simply added by an ipaddress/hostname and port number combination.

+#### Midi to OSC translation
+If a midi device is connected to the machine running the NatNet2OSC bridge revcieved data can then optionally be send out to clients as OSC data.
+This is currently only tested with the Korg Nano Kontrol 2

+#### OSC to OSC
+OSC data can be recieved by the NatNet2OSC bridge on a port specified by the user.
+This data can then optionally be send out to the clients as OSC data

+##### HTC Vive Tracker to OSC
+If the machine running the NatNEt2OSC bridge is a Windows machine with steamVR installed and HTC Vive Trackers connected then the data of these trackers can then optionaaly be send out to the clienbts as OSC data.

 ### Client Settings